coralogix/telemetry-shippers/otel-infrastructure-collector/k8s-helm/README.md

 ### Required

+Make sure you have at least these version of the following installed:

+- Kubernetes 1.24+
+- Helm 3.9+

 - **Secret Key**

 Follow the [private key docs](https://coralogix.com/docs/private-key/) tutorial to obtain your secret key tutorial to obtain your secret key.